nguyenduchoai/Toupos/readme.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within TOUPOS, please send an e-mail to support at duchoai@tocuan.vn.
+If you discover a security vulnerability within TOUPOS, please send an e-mail to support at duchoai@toucan.vn.
 All security vulnerabilities will be promptly addressed.

 ## License